 For Amnistie internationale Canada francophone, in Montreal, Camille Ducroquet (French): [email protected].
 Twitter: @AmnistieCA

-For Amnesty International Americas, in Mexico City, Duncan Tucker (English, Spanish): [email protected].
+For Amnesty International Americas, in Mexico City, Amnesty International press office (English, Spanish): [email protected].
 Twitter: @duncantucker